reinator/tutorial_metabarcoding/_pages/linux_pipe.md

 username@bash:~/pipe_practice$ ls f* | wc -l
 3
 ```
-What happened in the last command was that first we have executed `ls f*`, which returned the set of files whose name begin with *f*.
+What happened in the last command (line 5) was that first we have executed `ls f*`, which returned the set of files whose name begin with *f*.
 That output was then given as input to the `wc -l`, which counts the number of lines in the input.
 Since each file is piped by `ls` in a different line, then `wc -l` will print the number of files returned by `ls f*`, which is 3.